 What To Do About It

-For immediate action, you can go to the aforementioned Greenwashing Index if you suspect a false and misleading green product claim.
-The most important tool you can use is education about various green claims and what they could (or may not) mean.
-The more you know, the more you’ll be spending your dollars on products that best suit your eco-preferences.
+If you need to report a false and green product claim (or other unfair business practice), you can submit a consumer complaint to the FTC.
+However, the most important tool you can use is education about various green claims and what they may or may not mean.
+The more you know, the more you’ll be spending your dollars on products that best suit your values and eco-preferences.